ibuddieat/zk_libcod/doc/setup.md

 - By default, the server will only be accessible from the host where WSL runs on
 - Windows 11 currently does not support UDP port forwarding via `netsh interface portproxy ...`
 - A possibility to enable LAN connectivity could be to use [NAT forwarding](https://gist.github.com/wildlarva/0539212ad6bf0bf1450b38726e1a42de), or a bridged interface mode
-- For limited connectivity, the tool [socat](http://www.dest-unreach.org/socat) suffices
+- For testing purposes, the tool [socat](http://www.dest-unreach.org/socat) suffices
   - It allows a single player to connect via LAN
   - Socat.exe in the setup folder was built from source version 1.8.1.0, using [Cygwin](https://cygwin.com/) version 3.6.6-1.x86_64
-  - The build instructions are as follows:
+  - If you want to build socat.exe yourself instead, the instructions are as follows:
     - Install Cygwin
     - Install the following packages in Cygwin:
       - gcc-g++